kubewarden/docs/src/distributing-policies/secure-supply-chain.md

   namespace: default
   resourceVersion: "1317"
   uid: 74dec846-7fcd-4b4b-8184-700c816f685a
 ```

-After creating the `configmap` to store the signature requirements, the users
+After creating the `ConfigMap` to store the signature requirements, the users
 can configure a Policy Server to start validating policy signatures by setting the
-`configmap` name in the field `verificationConfig`.
+`ConfigMap` name in the field `verificationConfig`.

 ```yaml
 apiVersion: policies.kubewarden.io/v1alpha2